databrickslabs/tempo/CONTRIBUTING.md

 ```

 ### Run additional checks locally
-`tox` has special environments for additional checks that must be performed as part of the PR process.
+`hatch` has special environments for additional checks that must be performed as part of the PR process.
 These include formatting, linting, type checking, etc.
-These environments are also defined in the `tox.ini`file and skip installing dependencies listed in the `requirements.txt` file and building the distribution when those are not required .
-They can be specified using the `-e` flag:
+These environments are also defined in the `pyproject.toml` file and skip installing dependencies when those are not required.
+They can be specified using the `hatch run` command:
 * lint
 * type-check
 * build-dist